 - A dark-colored pantsuit – Always cleaned and pressed for those last-minute client lunches or corporate visits. the pieces can be worn separately for variety and a less severe look, but should always be cleaned at the same time to maintain a consistent color and wear level.

 - Black ankle boots – can be worn year-round and look great with jeans, pants, and suits.
 Also, weekend appropriate!

 - Cotton button-down shirts with at least 5% Lycra – nothing looks smarter than a crisp shirt and a pair of pressed flat-front trousers.
 These look nice with skirts and cropped pants too.
 Solids are less memorable than prints and stripes and are easier to wear week after week without feeling like a rerun.

 - Sleeveless shells with a conservative neckline – if skin is showing on the arms, it shouldn’t show on the collarbone.
 Sleeveless shells can be worn under cardigans or jackets in the colder months, and be worn alone without looking risqué come summer.

-- Two or three interesting necklaces – I know your boyfriend bought you that thin gold chain with the diamond studded heart pendant and you love it so much, but really it gets lost in the outfit.
-A couple chunky necklaces will add pizzazz and personality to your basic outfit.
+- Two or three interesting necklaces – A couple of chunky necklaces will add pizzazz and personality to your basic outfit.
 Target has a wonderful accessory department where you can get some fun beads or pendants at a low price.
 Chico’s also has some really terrific and unique pieces.

-- Black pumps – it doesn’t matter the heel height, get what is comfortable but looks polished.
-These can be worn with dresses, skirts, pants, suits and even long enough jeans.
+- Black pumps, low block heels, or structured flats with an almond or pointed toe – it doesn’t matter the heel height, get what is comfortable but looks polished.
+These can be worn with dresses, skirts, pants, suits, and even long enough jeans.
 Consider insoles so they are comfy for a longer period of time.